• Home

 Selling Your Jewellery

 You don’t want to create a bunch of jewellery and then have it go to waste or not be able to make a profit from it if it’s how you’re making a living.
 Therefore, you need to consider how you’ll go about selling your jewellery.
 It’s in your best interest to develop a marketing plan and strategy and take the time to define your target audience.
 Launch an attractive website and engage with potential customers on social media for starters.
+Using professional jewelry photos is highly recommended when selling online, as it will give your brand a decent boost in authority.
 You may also want to secure a booth or spot at local trade shows, farmer’s markets, and other events where you can show off your jewellery and start to spread the word about your line.

 You may also like: Things That Jewelers Don’t Tell You About Jewelry